-PLEASE DO BE CAREFUL OF PREDATORY CONTRACTS.
+PLEASE DO BE CAREFUL OF SIGNING PREDATORY CONTRACTS / SUBMISSION FORMS.
 Always ask someone to double check the Terms and Conditions of wherever you are submitting to or committing to.
 Unfortunately some people will take advantage of the love and effort from comickers wanting to make their next big step and include terms such as signing over all your IP (stories and characters, all content) for very little.
 This is why developing separate stories and characters to enter into competitions is good practice to protect your content.

 On the plus side!
 Entering a competition can really help develop you as a storyteller and artist.
 You get a theme and a set deadline.
 Some comps mean you hand over all character and story rights, some you are free to republish yourself afterwards.
 Read the small print and decide from there.
 You don;t even have to enter the competition in full - you can take a look at competitions out there and use the brief as a starting point for your own inspiration independently.